What is a Public Provident Fund (PPF) Account? Features, Benefits, and Key Details

 How to Extend Your PPF Account?

-A PPF account matures 15 years from the end of the fiscal year it was opened.
+Your PPF account matures 15 years from the end of the fiscal year in which you opened it.
 Upon maturity, the account holder can extend it indefinitely in 5-year increments.
 To do this with contributions, submit Form H within a year of maturity; otherwise, default to extension without further contributions.

 When extended with contributions, you can withdraw a maximum PPF contribution of 60% of the balance at the extension date, either in a lump sum or over multiple years, with one withdrawal allowed annually.